This page is constantly being updated with new questions and answers. We encourage you to check back frequently.

 A: You must submit grades from the current academic year in addition to grades from the past academic year.
 Grade submissions must be in English and contain your full name and the academic term represented.
 Official transcripts are not required.

 A: Your application is to Brown University’s Pre-College Program.
-If admitted, you will be prompted to submit a non-refundable $300 deposit and can then enroll in any open course, inclusive of all Brown Pre-College academic programs, provided that you are eligible for based on your age and grade-level.
+If admitted, you will be prompted to submit a non-refundable $500 deposit and can then enroll in any open course, inclusive of all Brown Pre-College academic programs, provided that you are eligible based on your age and grade level.
 We recommend you consult our Course Catalog prior to submitting your non-refundable deposit to review course availability as well as age and grade level requirements.

 A: Yes, students must submit a new application each year.
 Returning students can log in to precollege.brown.edu with the email and password they originally used to create their account.
 Please contact precollege@brown.edu with any questions about passwords or access.

 A: Students who participate in Brown University’s Pre-College Programs must have a strong command of the English language in order to succeed in academic study and safely and effectively navigate the campus and the Canvas learning management system.
-International students who don’t speak English as their primary language will be asked to submit either a Duolingo or InitialView language assessment as part of their application submission.
+International students who don’t speak English as their primary language will be asked to submit either a Duolingo language assessment or TOEFL results as part of their application submission.
+Applications are not considered complete and will not be reviewed until these materials have been received.

 A: Brown University’s Pre-College Program courses are not for credit.
 Our seven-week, online Pre-Baccalaureate Program for rising and recently graduated high school seniors offers college credit.